David Hewes: San Francisco

 Hewes first started what arguably was his greatest accomplishment - the Hewes ranch near El Modena in Orange County when he moved there with Matilda.
 Called Anapauma, "a place of rest", it was a massive sheep ranch over 800 acre with a large portion eventually converted in vineyards which later died off from blight.
 Hewes restored the ranch as a citrus farm which was one of the noted orange groves that stayed with the estate until 1920 when it was sold for $1,000,000.
 Hewes' art collection of pictures, statues and frescos was presented to the Leland Stanford Jr. University.
 He also created Hewes Park on what was once a barren hilltop.

-Hewes died in Orange, California in 1915 at the age of 93 and is buried at Mountain View Cemetery in Oakland.
+Personal life

 Hewes became very interested in his family genealogy, especially his ancestor Lt.
 Joshua Hewes who had emigrated from England to the Massachusetts Bay colony in 1633.
 He commissioned Eben Putnam, a California genealogist, to collect and edit material for a Hewes family genealogy.
 This volume, privately published in 1913, includes a biography of David Hewes (pp. 191-205), an autobiography (pp. 225-264), an appendix with a transcription of the memorial booklet for Anna Lathrop Hewes, and an appendix with letters from his mother, and many photographs and paintings of Hewes and his family members, his house in Tustin, and advertisements and labels for the fruit produced by his ranch.

+Hewes died in Orange, California in 1915 at the age of 93 and is buried at Mountain View Cemetery in Oakland.